Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

     "Manager": {
         "$id": "2",
         "Name": "Bob",
+        "Subordinates": {
-        "Subordinates": { //Note how the Subordinates' square braces are replaced with curly braces in order to include $id and $values properties, $values will now hold whatever value was meant for the Subordinates list.
+            // Note how the Subordinates' square braces are replaced with curly braces
+            // in order to include $id and $values properties,
+            // $values will now hold whatever value was meant for the Subordinates list.
             "$id": "3",
             "$values": [
-                {  //Note how this object denotes reference to Angela that was previously serialized.
+                {  // Note how this object denotes reference to Angela that was previously serialized.
                     "$ref": "1"
                 }
             ]